jlangr/ccode2/continuous-design.md

 The implementation specifics around JavaScript objects have been replaced with abstractions: `add`, `get`, `allValues`, `containsKey`, and `deleteAll`.
 The underlying implementation could change from an object, to a list, to interaction with a key-value store.
 The now-cohesive `words` module wouldn't be impacted by these changes.

-The module `database.js` provides an abstract interface for persisting data, with nothing exported that betrays the underlying data structure.
+The module `database.js` provides an interface that abstracts the notion for persisting data, with nothing exported that betrays the underlying data structure.
 Future changes to its implementation don't impact other code in the system.

 ```
 const data = {}